 Kevin’s book “The Panama Story” was written one chapter each evening in 1998.

 Captain Kevin wrote a fascinating story about the 1942 creation of the hep C virus and wove the facts into a fast-paced John Grisham-style novel, so veterans and individuals would want to read the truth and would enjoy reading his factual documentation.

 “Oh my soul – be prepared for him who knows how to ask questions.”
 T.S.
 Eliot

-Kevin’s story is available free on the Internet at www.captainkevindonnelly.com
+Kevin’s story is available www.captainkevindonnelly.com